-On October 22, 2012, the Company closed a loan from a syndicate of private lenders and provided financing of \$1,500,000.
-The Loan matures on October 22, 2016 and was secured by a mortgage on the property comprising the Company's Project 81, as well as by a charge on all other assets of the Company.
+Pursuant to the loans made from October 2012 to July 2013, the Company borrowed \$1,493,258 from private lenders.
+The loans had four year terms and were secured by a mortgage on the property comprising the Company's Project 81, as well as by a charge on all other assets of the Company.
 Interest accrues on the Loan at 12% per annum, with interest to be paid quarterly.
-As consideration to the parties who advanced the loan, the Company has issued a total of 1,200,000 common shares and ascribed a fair value of \$300,000, which has been recorded as equity and netted against the loan payable.
-The balance in the loan payable will be accreted to its face value at maturity.
 No commission was paid on this transaction.